B4R05/redux-aws-invoicer/README.md

-# (entire backend currently being migrated to AWS, mongo-express-node files are being deleted)
+# (entire backend currently being migrated to AWS, mongo-express-node files are being deleted and further updates being made.
+Ignore the rest of this README.)

 # Invoicer